dbmcclain/Lisp-Actors/xTActors/actors-base/README.md

 [1] Converts to (LET+ ((list-form (MULTIPLE-VALUE-LIST values-form))) ...), so if list-form is a symbol then it gets the list result of MULTIPLE-VALUE-LIST.
 If list-form is a cons, then we have a DESTRUCTURING-BIND on the list returned from MULTIPLE-VALUE-LIST.

 [2] If acc-form is a symbol then it must be the name of the accessor.
-If acc-form is a pair, then the first must be a symbol that will become the name of the binding and the second must be the a symbol naming the accessor.
+If acc-form is a pair, then the first must be a symbol that will become the name of the binding and the second must be the symbol naming the accessor.
 This is the same as for WITH-ACCESSORS.

 [3] If slot-form is a symbol then it must be the name of the slot.
-If slot-form is a pair, then the first must be a symbol that will become the name of the binding and the second must be the a symbol naming the slot.
+If slot-form is a pair, then the first must be a symbol that will become the name of the binding and the second must be the symbol naming the slot.
 This is the same as for WITH-SLOTS.